 The Astronomy bachelor's programme is represented by a separate Education Committee.

 The Astronomy Board of Examiners establishes rules with regard to exams and provides recommendations on evaluation of examinees and determination of results.
 The Board of Examiners serves both the Astronomy bachelor's and master's programmes.
-Members of the Board of Examiners are appointed annually by the Faculty Board or the Dean.
+Members of the Board of Examiners are appointed by the Faculty Board or the Dean.
 Contact the Board of Examiners for request for exemption from certain subjects and adaptations of your examination programme.

 Requests to Astronomy Board of Examiners